Implant Supported Bridges

 3. Attaching the bridge.
 Once the jaw is healed, the final step is making and securely installing the fixed dental bridges on top of the implants.

 4. End result.
 Your new teeth should be hard to tell from the natural originals – both from your perspective and that of other people.
 Patients who have used traditional dentures before getting a implant supported bridge often describe this as an overwhelmingly positive and liberating experience.

-For more information and great photographs see the following links:
+For more information about implant supported bridges and great photographs see the following links:

 See our dental patients testimonial or feedback.